-Finally, we would like to acknowledge the SBTi Technical review team: Fernando Rangel Villasana, Emma Watson, Andres Chang, Brenda Chan, Emma Borjigin-Wang, Hugo Ernest-Jones, Martina Massei, and Karl Downey.
+Finally, we would like to acknowledge the SBTi Technical review team: Fernando Rangel Villasana, Emma Watson, Andres Chang and Karl Downey.

-These dedicated experts from industry, academia and NGOs provided detailed input during the planning phase and on various drafts of the guidance and tool.
+These dedicated experts from industry, academe and NGOs provided detailed input during the planning phase and on various drafts of the guidance and tool.
 Throughout the development process, we received active input from a broad range of stakeholders through our open channels via bilateral exchange, roundtables, webinars and our FLAG email account.
-A public consultation was held in January and February 2022 to gain more broad-reaching input on key methodological choices from all stakeholders, and are grateful for all of the contributions of time and expertise from stakeholders to improve the FLAG Guidance for the SBTi.
+A public consultation was held in January and February 2022 to gain more broad-reaching input on key methodological choices from all stakeholders, and are grateful for all of the contributions of time and expertise from stakeholders to improve this version 1.0 of the FLAG guidance for the SBTi.
 See the section "Guidance and tool development process" below for additional information.